brettinternet/brettinternet.github.io/content/boundary/_index.md

 ### How Boundary Works

-The library operates through registering module attributes that define named groups of modules called a boundaries.
+The library operates through registering module attributes that define named groups of modules called boundaries.
 These boundaries can export inner modules from within a boundary and make them publicly accessible.
 Boundaries have dependencies from other boundary exports.

 Here's a simple example: